 3.2.3 Within 5 working days from the date of entry into force of the contract, provide the Contractor with a suitable area for the implementation of the work .

-3.2.4 In case of acceptance of the results of the work in the period provided for in clause 1.3 of the contract , to pay the sub-amounts of the last payment to the contractor
+3.2.4 In case of acceptance of the results of the work in .the period provided for in clause 1.3 of the contract , to pay the sub-amounts of the last payment to the contractor

 3.2.5 Provide the written consent provided for in sub-clause 2 of clause 3.4.3 of the contract to the Contractor within ....... day.
 If the Client does not provide the written consent ( non-consent ) to the Contractor within the period specified by this point , then the consent is considered received by the Contractor .
 The parties can also carry out the procedure of obtaining agreements by exchanging information on e-mail addresses.
 In this case, the parties exchange the e-mail addresses to which the information should be sent in advance in writing.
 The documents provided for in this clause are an integral part of the executive acts.

 3.3.
 The contractor is entitled to :